 Stuttering Therapy, What Does It Look Like?

 The purpose of this article is to provide more information about what stuttering therapy may look like.
-Parents and teachers alike may crave more information about how to begin seeking any information or therapy for their child/student who stutters.
+Parents and teachers alike may crave more information about how to begin seeking any information or speech and language therapy for their child/student who stutters.
 Activities may vary by therapist.

 Replacing Myths with Facts

 Did you know that therapy can help manage stuttering?
 Did you also know that nervousness does not cause stuttering?
 Who do you think stutters more, males or females?
 Many of my sessions first begin with addressing any myths and replacing them with facts for my students and parents.
 For example, although there is no cure for stuttering, stuttering modifications and treatment approaches are provided.
 The speech pathologist may tell the client that it is okay to stutter.
 A portion of the session could also be devoted to shedding light on famous individuals who stutter(ed), such as James Earl Jones.

 Discussing the Iceberg of Stuttering and/or Speech Mechanism